- Chart

 Management Expertise

-Invesco has a dedicated team of portfolio managers and commodity specialists with experience in managing commodity-linked investments.
+Invesco has a dedicated team of portfolio managers and analysts with expertise in commodity markets and ETF management.

 Investment Objective